DarrenDavy12/PostgresSQL_Python_Retail_Sales_Data_Pipeline_Analytics/README.md

 <br>

-There are no more null values and now they are under 'unknownID', I ran the previous select statement and the data output show zero nulls.
+There are no more null values and now they are under 'unknownID', I ran the previous select statement and the data output shown zero nulls.

 <br>